22 Brilliant Insights On How To Succeed In Business From T. Boone Pickens

 We’ve compiled some of his business Boone-isms in the slides that follow from his website boonepickens.com.

-These and other verbal gems are often posted through his Twitter account @BoonePickens.
+These and other verbal gyms are often posted through his Twitter account @BoonePickens.

 'Chief executives who themselves own few shares of their companies have no more feeling for the shareholders than they do for baboons in Africa.'